Yasmeen Al Maimani

-Yasmeen Al Maimani (ياسمين الميمني) is the first woman from Saudi Arabia to become a commercial airline pilot.
+Yasmeen Al Maimani (ياسمين الميمني) is the first woman from Saudi Arabia and first woman from the Memon community to become a commercial airline pilot.
 She received her commercial pilot license from FAA in 2013, which she converted to Saudi General Authority of Civil Aviation (GACA) license and became the first Saudi Arabian commercial airline pilot in 2019.
 Her first official flight was on June 9, 2019 with Nesma Airlines.

 Initial years as pilot

 Yasmeen Al Maimani obtained a PPL in 2010 from RJAA, Jordan.
 When she submitted this license in Saudi Arabia, it was rejected owing to the country lacking such a provision.
 She completed her studies in the US and having clocked 300 hours of flying practice, she was granted a Commercial Pilot License on 13 May 2013.
 She returned to Saudi Arabia and exchanged her license for the one issued by the Saudi Aviation Authority, GACA.
 For the next few years, Yasmeen Al Maimani searched for a job as a commercial pilot in Saudi Arabia but was refused owing to being a woman.